A question asked by a NEET aspirant – “How to score 150-160 plus in Physics on NEET?”

 I’ll state the materials which could be solved in stage-like order.
 The more you solve, the more you’re likely to score in Physics.
 But mind it, you’ve to study other subjects as well.

-Disclaimer- it’s the preference order which suited me.
+Disclaimer- It’s the preference order which suited me.

 Ideally you must complete Stage 1, 2, 3 and 4.
 They would be more than enough.

-Stage 1- Your coaching modules.
+Stage 1- NEET coaching modules.